-We also present 2 applications of the time-varying soft-maximum composite CBF method: (1) a nonholonomic ground robot with nonnegligible inertia, and (2) a quadrotor aerial robot.
-These robots are equipped with sensing capability (e.g., LiDAR) that periodically detects $P$ points on objects (i.e., obstacles) that are near the robot.
+We also present an application of the time-varying soft-maximum composite CBF method to a nonholonomic ground robot with nonnegligible inertia.
+This robot is equipped with sensing capability (e.g., LiDAR) that periodically detects $P$ points on objects (i.e., obstacles) that are near the robot.
 The robot has the objective of safely navigating the unknown environment.
-We present a new simple approach to generate local CBFs from the perception data (e.g., LiDAR points).
+We present a simple approach to generate local CBFs from the perception data (e.g., LiDAR points).
 Specifically, we construct an ellipsoidal barrier function for each of the $P$ detected point, where the semi-major axis of the ellipsoid stretches from the detected point to the range of the sensor and the $0$-superlevel set models that area outside the ellipsoid.
 Thus, the $0$-sublevel set of each ellipsoid is a region that we want to avoid because it is not \textit{yet} known to be safe.
 We use a soft-minimum function to compose the $P$ ellipsoidal barrier function and thus, model a local set that is known to be a subset of the safe set from the perception data.
 We then use the $N$ most recently obtained composite soft-minimum CBFs (each one models a local subset of the unknown safe set) in the time-varying soft-maximum barrier function method.